Way back in March the idea of competing in the TrekFest 27-mile Peak District challenge seemed a great idea.

 We reached what we believed to be the summit only to be told we were only a quarter of the way up.
 Great.

-At checkpoint 2, over half way, the team needed to make a tough decision.
+At Checkpoint 2, the team needed to make a tough decision.
 Mark and James were unsure whether they could continue and we decided as a collective that Pete, Andy and Jason would crack on without them.

-Checkpoint 3 was to be the saviour for Pete who having changed his waterproof trousers for combat shorts was a rejuvenated man (the ibuprofen also helped) and off we set on the last 5 miles which we were told was all downhill.
+Checkpoint 3 was to be the saviour for Pete, who having changed his waterproof trousers for combat shorts was a rejuvenated man (the ibuprofen also helped).
+Off we set on the last 5 miles, which we were told were all downhill.
 That was partly true after we climbed up a steep hill first, boo!

 But what of our two colleagues?
-We called but there phones were dead and it was dark and cold.
-Were they still out there, had they gone back to the hotel for a cheeky bath and beer?
+We called, but their phones were dead and it was dark and cold.
+Were they still out there?
+Had they gone back to the hotel for a cheeky bath and beer?

 We decided to drive back up the last couple of miles of the course to see if we could spot the guys.
 It was quite magical as out of the darkness head torches marked a procession of weary trekkers winding their way down the last hill.

-So the team had completed the challenge and raised over £1000 for Cancer Research UK to boot.
+So the team completed the challenge and raised over £1,000 for Cancer Research UK to boot.